jbyck/rack-attack-rate-limit/README.md

 ## Usage

-Rack::Attack::RateLimit expects a Rack::Attack throttle to be defined:
+Rack::Attack::RateLimit expects at least one Rack::Attack throttle to be defined:

 ```ruby
 Rack::Attack.throttle('my_throttle') do |req|